CFD Trading – Commodities

-AvaTrade offers its UK traders access to a wide range of commodity CFDs; from silver and gold trading, to sugar and crude oil trading, the options are limitless.
+AvaTrade offers to its UK traders access to a wide range of commodity CFDs; from silver and gold trading online, to sugar and crude oil trading, the options are limitless.
 Trading commodity CFDs is an excellent way to diversify one’s trading portfolio and with the wide choice of available commodities, you can easily find a commodity to trade that will match your trading preferences and needs.

 Trade commodities with AvaTrade UK and enjoy:

 - A selection of powerful and intuitive platforms with a variety of features and tools: MetaTrader 4, MetaTrader 5 for manual trading, as well as a range of best automated trading platforms in UK

 - Trade on mobile while on the go with our new trading app – AvaTradeGO app